tassaron/openrct2-food-prefs-plugin/README.md

 ## Anti-Thanks

-No thanks to the tech industry at large that saps my love of software every day with its continual invention of problems in search of a solution.
-Fuck your hype bubbles.
+No thanks to the tech industry that injures my love of software every day with its continual invention of problems in search of a solution.
+Screw your hype bubbles.

 ## How to develop